YSHebron/cs21-mp2-scp-extension/README.md

 7. Finally, hit Simulate from the Menu Bar.
 This will produce a waveform diagram that you may examine for any errors (as we did in the documentation).
 You may also watch the TCL Console panel for any issues (the testbench is very verbose).

 ### **Sample I/O (sll)**
-For the sll instruction, you will open `Instruction Tests\sll memfile.txt` and copy its machine code contents to your `memfile.mem`.
+For the sll instruction, you will open `Instruction Tests\sll memfile.txt` and copy its machine code contents to your `memfile.mem` (also shown below).
 ```
 1000
 0001